spookylukey/django-views-the-right-way/source/dependency-injection.rst

        ...
        return product_list

 ``filters`` is a dictionary that contains product filtering info, with allowable keys defined elsewhere.
 Our ``display_product_list`` now needs to convert query string parameters from ``request.GET`` to something that can be passed as ``filters``.

+(For the sake of simplicity, we're doing a much more basic kind of paging in this example, in contrast to what ``Paginator`` gives you with page counts etc.)

 For special offers, however, we have been provided with a **different** function to use: